ncagle/DNS-over-HTTPS/State-of-curl-CI.md

 ## Having a CI "team" that reviews CI-tagged changes

 @cmeister2 proposes that there's a specific subteam for reviewing any changes that modify CI or responding to CI-tagged issues.

+## Creating a GitHub Actions that splits AppVeyor CI status

+@mback2k proposes to have a GitHub Actions that adds status entries to a commit for each AppVeyor job to solve the visibility issue mentioned above.